- Off road parking

 If you can bear to leave this romantic retreat there is plenty of walking and cycling from the doorstep, the Northumberland coastline and Edinburgh are an easy drive away and with Duns just six miles south Kidcleugh Hide is a perfect base for touring the Borders and North Northumberland.

 Note: This property can be booked with Ref 946704, together they sleep 7.

 First floor open plan studio accommodation with double bed, dining area and sitting area with woodburner and decked balcony.
 Ground floor shower room with shower, basin and WC.
 Ground floor kitchenette.

 - Electric underfloor heating on ground floor with woodburner on first floor

-- Electric oven and 2 ring hob, microwave, fridge, Smart TV with FreeSat, Bluetooth speakers, CD/radio, WiFi, selection of books, games and DVDs
+- Electric oven and ceramic hob, fridge, Smart TV with Sky, Bluetooth speakers, CD/radio, WiFi, landline phone (for emergency use only), selection of books, games and DVDs

 - Fuel and power inc. in rent